osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Populated `ReplicaTaskResult.watermarkCandidate` from `ReplicaTask`, and widened `ReplicaDB.summarize(...)` to reduce all tasks' candidates to one run-level value.
 - Exposed the reduced candidate on `ReplicationExecutionContext.setWatermarkCandidate(...)`/`getWatermarkCandidate()` **only after `executePostTasks()` (staging load + merge) completes without throwing** — a failed run, a cancelled run (either the explicit `ReplicationCancelledException` path or the flag-checked generic-exception path), and every other exception path leave it unset.

-Scope boundary: this phase does not persist the watermark anywhere.
-No `JobDefinition`/`JobRun`/PostgreSQL state store exists yet (Phase 1b).
-The reduced candidate is exposed only on the in-memory `ReplicationExecutionContext` for a future Phase 1b job-execution service to read and persist; the CLI itself has no mechanism to feed a previous run's committed value back in automatically — the caller (a script, an orchestrator, or Phase 1b) must pass it via `--incremental-watermark-value` on the next invocation.
+Scope boundary at the time of Phase 0-b2: this phase did not persist the watermark anywhere, since no `JobDefinition`/`JobRun`/PostgreSQL state store existed yet.
+Phase 1b (below) added `JobExecutionService`, which reads the reduced candidate from `ReplicationExecutionContext` and persists it as `JobRun.committedWatermark` after a successful run.
+The CLI itself still has no mechanism to feed a previous run's committed value back in automatically — a script, an orchestrator, or the Phase 1b execution service must pass it via `--incremental-watermark-value` on the next invocation.

 #### Core changes

 1. **Watermark injection.** ~~Populate `ReplicaTaskResult.watermarkCandidate`, inject a typed `> :lastWatermark` predicate composed with the existing `$CONDITIONS` partition substitution, and infer the bind type from the source column metadata.~~ Implemented in Phase 0-b2 above.

-#### State layer (deferred to Phase 1b)
+#### State layer — IMPLEMENTED IN PHASE 1B

-- Introduce `JobDefinition` and `JobRun` domain models.
-There is no `Checkpoint` entity.
+- ~~Introduce `JobDefinition` and `JobRun` domain models.
+There is no `Checkpoint` entity.~~ Implemented in Phase 1b below.
-- Add a persistence layer for job definitions, run states, and watermarks.
+- ~~Add a persistence layer for job definitions, run states, and watermarks.~~ Implemented in Phase 1b below.
-- Define legal state transitions and the claim mechanism, using PostgreSQL row locking rather than application-level optimistic locking.
+- ~~Define legal state transitions and the claim mechanism, using PostgreSQL row locking rather than application-level optimistic locking.~~ Implemented in Phase 1b below.
-- Add an execution service that converts a job definition into `ToolOptions`.
+- ~~Add an execution service that converts a job definition into `ToolOptions`.~~ Implemented in Phase 1b below.
-- Keep `ReplicaDB.processReplica(ToolOptions)` as the compatibility entry point.
+- `ReplicaDB.processReplica(ToolOptions)` remains the compatibility entry point; Phase 1b's execution service calls it unchanged.

 #### Resources and tools